 As you can see, the entire event lasts nearly three hours.
 However, the star of the show, totality, lasts for only a couple of minutes (if you are lucky).
 The times will be different depending on where you are along the path.
 You can see a list of mid-Missouri city and town times HERE.

 What can I expect to happen in my environment?

 Day will be slowly turning into night.
 The temperature will begin to drop when the Sun is half covered.
 Some temperatures may drop more than 10 degrees during totality!
 Remember, night will be rapidly forced upon the area - when you shut off the Sun's heat, temperatures must go down (assuming there is a lack of dense cloud cover).
 Animals and plants will act as if it is night: birds will return to their nests, flowers may close, etc. Street lights will turn on (and remember your car lights if you happen to be on the road [though you should do your best to be off the roads during totality for safety]).
 You will be able to see stars and a few bright planets.
+In fact, constellations you would usually see during a winter night will be visible on a summer afternoon!
 Winds may pick up as pressure changes slightly during to the temperatures changes.
 All of this for a couple minutes in the middle of an August day!
 Is anyone else excited or is it just me?

 What can scientists learn from a total solar eclipse?